horatiu665/tweetlistener/wiki/tests/summer.md

 #### Tweets per date.
 Raw data

+Here is a reference list for all games and their release dates, in chronological order

+- Rise of incarnates: 1 july
+- Legends of Eisenwald: 2 july
+- Paddington: EU 3 july, US 11 aug
+- Formula 1: 10 july
+- Godzilla: 14 july
+- Rory McIlroy: 14 july
+- The Swindle: 28 july
+- King's Quest: 28 july
+- Everybody's gone to the rapture: 11 august
+- Armikrog: 18 august
+- Madden 16: 25 august
+- Zombie Vikings: tba

 Here are the distributions of tweets over time, for each game, in no particular order.

 ![1](https://github.com/horatiu665/tweetlistener/blob/newMaster/wiki/tests/tweethistograms/armikrog%2018%20aug.png)